You are a designer. Or an artist. Or a photographer. Or someone who makes things with their hands and their eyes.

 4. Set up a persistent creative brief that carries across sessions

 You did not learn to code.
-You learned to direct.
-There is a difference, and it matters.
+You learned to vibe code — to describe what you want and let the AI build it.
+That is a real skill, and it matters.

 Common mistakes to avoid